Opinion | In Zimbabwe, a long-reigning dictator is gone — but press freedom still suffers

-Chino’ono is a journalist who recently spent several weeks in jail.
+Chin’ono is a journalist who recently spent several weeks in jail.
 The reason: The government was irked by his critical coverage of its response to the covid-19 epidemic.
 Last week he was finally released on bail.
 His main offense appears to have been accusing President Mnangagwa and his family of misappropriating funds earmarked for the virus response.

 As this story shows, Mnangagwa has proven little better than his predecessor — and freedom of the press is suffering accordingly.